React (Wagakki Band EP)

-React is the first EP by Japanese band Wagakki Band and their first studio release under Universal Music Japan sublabel Universal Sigma.
+React is the first EP by Japanese band Wagakki Band and their first studio release under Universal Sigma.
 It was released on June 12, 2019 in three editions: CD only, CD with photo book, and CD with DVD.
 In addition, a Universal Music Store exclusive box set with all versions was released.
 The band conceptualized the EP as a way to express their belief with a strong will to deliver their music to people all over the world.

 The EP peaked at No. 5 on Oricon's albums chart.

 Track listing

 All tracks are arranged by Wagakki Band.